mnellemann/hmci/doc/readme-hmc.md

 </LogonRequest>
 ```

-Replace the hostname/IP address and try to connect:
+Replace the hostname/IP address in the URL and try to connect:

 ```shell
 curl -k -c cookies.txt -i -X PUT \